-Default Value: default Valid Values: default addp Activates the Advanced Disconnect Detection Protocol.
+Default Value:defaultValid Values:defaultdefaultThe feature is not active.addpActivates the Advanced Disconnect Detection Protocol.

 Changes Take Effect: When the next connection is established

 Specifies the name of the method used to detect connection failures.
 If you specify the addp value, you must also specify a value for the addp-timeout, addp-remote-timeout, and addp-trace options.